Resetand/react-style-mods/README.md

 ```

 But it's too "imperatively" and it's difficult to share such logic between differents UI components.
-Also I can create CSS classes and apply them, but you can't pass dynamic params into your css and it also won't be work with react native.
+Also I can create CSS classes and apply them, but you can't pass dynamic params into your classes and it also won't be work with react native.
 Finally I can extract repetitive styles pieces and create bunch of styles constructors, but I find uncomfortable to use such things

 ## How does it work?